ImpliedConsent/Project-Aletheia/README.md

 - Check Main for draft
 - Check "Releases" for the latest release
-- Check "Aletheia Design Expansion" fork for latest expansion ideas.
+- Check "Aletheia Design Expansion" branch for latest expansion ideas.

 ## License